 UCLA LGBTQ Campus Resource Center

 The Economic Crisis Response Team (ECR TEAM) provides support and guidance to students who have self-identified, or are identified by UCLA faculty or staff, as experiencing a financial crisis that impacts their academic success at UCLA.
+ECR can help enrolled UCLA students with the following:

 If you are in financial distress, please complete the ECRT Self-Assessment Form.